-The Board of Directors of Usha Martin Limited ("the Company") present the34th Annual Report and Audited Accounts for the Financial Year ended 31st March 2016.
+The Board of Directors of Usha Martin Limited ("the Company") present the34th Annual Report and Audited Accounts for the Financial Year ended 31st March 2020.

 FINANCIAL SUMMARY / HIGHLIGHTS

 | ||Standalone ||Consolidated |

 Review of Operations